mit-plv/fiat-crypto/README.md

   + EliminateDead (dead code elimination)
   + Subst01 (substitute let-binders used 0 or 1 times)

-- CStringification.v: conversion to C code as strings.
+- LanguageStringification.v: defines a printer (Show instance) for the PHOAS language, defines some common language-independent utilities for conversion to output code, and defines the spec/API of conversion from PHOAS to code in a language as strings.
 (Depends on AbstractInterpretation.v for ZRange utilities.)
 Defines the passes:
+  + ToString.LinesToString
   + ToString.ToFunctionLines

-  + ToString.ToFunctionString
-  + ToString.LinesToString
+- CStringification.v: conversion to C code as strings.
+Instantiates the API defined in LanguageStringification.

 - CompilersTestCases.v: Various test cases to ensure everything is working